 What is transient lingual papillitis?

 Transient lingual papillitis (TLP) also called lie bumps is an inflammatory tongue condition that causes irritation and pain and appears as small red or white bumps on the surface of the tongue.
 Transient lingual papillitis bumps appear and go away on their own quickly, but they can be painful and irritating.
 Lingual papillitis bumps will show up on the tongue tip and side of your tongue with inflammation.
 You will have difficulty in your eating especially eating spicy and acidic foods.

-One big factor in both causing and irritating transient lingual papillitis is eating hot, spicy and acidic foods.
-You may feel uncomfortable when the pain is constant, severe and irritating.
+One big factor in both causing and irritating transient lingual papillitis is eating hot, spicy, and acidic foods.
+You may feel uncomfortable when the pain is constant, severe, or irritating.
 If it persists for weeks and keeps coming again, seeing a doctor for a better diagnosis is necessary.
-Dentist, oral hygienist or your doctor can examine your tongue and advise you on dos and don’ts.
+A dentist, oral hygienist or doctor can examine your tongue and advise you on dos and don’ts.

 Transient lingual papillitis or eruptive lingual papillitis

 Because of the same color of the spots on your tongue and similar symptoms, you may not be able to tell whether you have transient or eruptive lingual papillitis.
 But there are many differences between these tongue conditions, which you may want to know.

 Generally, transient lingual papillitis is a condition that arises in a few hours or days and is normally gone within a few days, but eruptive lingual papillitis may last for weeks before it disappears.
 Eruptive lingual papillitis is usually caused by infections from virus and it is a common contagious tongue condition among children.
 It causes children both fever and inflammation of their glands.

 Signs of lie bumps on the tongue may include white, red or yellow spots (bumps) that appear on the surface of the tongue, mostly on the tip.